herreranicolas/mern-backend-structure/README.md

 ## Contact

-If you have any suggestions, questions, or need assistance, feel free to contact me at [herreranicoo17@gmail.com](mailto:herreranicoo17@gmail.com).
+If you have any suggestions, questions, or need assistance, feel free to contact me.
 Your feedback is greatly appreciated!